-UNIT 1: MOTION CONTROL TI-84 PLUS CE
+UNIT 1: MOT TION CONTROL TI-NSPIRE CX

-Students will write a program on their calculator to turn the Rover left and right at various angles.
-They are challenged to make their Rover slowly turn like the hands of clock and to report the time of day on their calculator.
+Overview: Goals: Students will write a program on their calculator to turn the Rover left and right Students will: at various angles.
+They are challenged to make their Rover slowly turn like the 1. write a TI BASIC program to turn Rover left or right at different hands of clock and to report the time of day on their calculator. angles.
+2. incorporate the ForEndFor control structure into a program.
+3. incorporate the DispAt I/O statement into a program.